ctford/traversy/README.md

 the second update in the first example has no targets:
 * `(-> [1 2 3] (update (only odd?) inc) (update (only odd?) inc)) => [2 2 4]`
 * `(-> [1 2 3] (update (only odd?) (comp inc inc))) => [3 2 5]`

 Careful when doing this - and please document any lenses that have this behaviour as unstable.
 Traversy comes with three unstable lenses: `only`, `maybe` and `conditionally`.

-The first two rules are the [Traversal Laws](http://hackage.haskell.org/package/lens-2.3/docs/Control-Lens-Traversal.html#t:Traversal).
-The final rule governs the relationship between `update` and `view`.

 ## Current version